pelikhan/markdown-frontmatter-ai/README.md

-# Markdown Frontmatter generator
+# Markdown Frontmatter AI

 Visual Studio Code extension that generates title, description and keywords for the current markdown file using OpenAI (gpt3.5turbo).

 Supports frontmatter `---` with `yaml` entries.

+## Usage

 - open a markdown file (or mdx)
 - press `ctrl+shift+p` and type `Generate Frontmatter`
-- press `enter` and wait for the magic to happen
+- press `enter` and wait for the magic to happen.
+If successful, the file will be updated with the new frontmatter.

 ## OpenAI Key